opensrp/opensrp-client-native-form/README.md

 ```
 The above relevance example shows a multiple select checkbox example and its used in the sample demo app for the CHW_Phone_Number widget.

- ### Checkbox Exclusive field
+ ### Checkbox Exclusive Select field
-The checkbox implementation also introduces a new field `exclusive` in which you specify the option `exclusive: true` any checkbox option which if selected excludes/clears all other entries.
+ The checkbox implementation also introduces a new field `exclusive` in which you specify the array value of a key or set of keys e.g. `exclusive: ["none"]` which if selected excludes/clears all other entries.
-e.g. in the above example the exclusive key is set for the option with key `"none"` , thus selecting None on the multi checkbox clears or excludes all others.
+ e.g. in the above example the exclusive key array contains the key `"none"` , thus selecting the item with key none on the multi-select checkbox clears all others.

 6. More input field types: